rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 ```

 Using `mut`, we are allowed to change the value that `x` binds to from `5` to
 `6`.
-You might want to make a binding mutable because it makes the code easier
+In some cases you'll want to make a binding mutable because it makes the
-to understand than an implementation that only uses immutable bindings.
-In
+code easier to understand than an implementation that only uses immutable
-cases where you're using large data structures, mutating an instance in place
+bindings.
+In cases where you're using large data structures, mutating an
-may be faster than copying and returning newly allocated instances.
-It all
+instance in place may be faster than copying and returning newly allocated
-depends on the tradeoffs you want to make in your situation.
+instances.
+It all depends on the tradeoffs you want to make in your situation.

 ### Shadowing